How to avail loans and scholarship for IPM at IIMs?

 Many students exit with a bachelor’s and upgrade to other IIMs, ISB, XLRI, FMS, IIFT, IITs, and even go abroad for MBA.
 They face little to no issues with loan because banks are more than happy to have top IIM grads as their customers.

 Suppose you have spent 3 years (and ₹20 lakh) at IIM Indore.
 Now IIM Bangalore is calling you (hurray!)
-This is what you do:
+The typical process is:

 Both are fine.
 Bank branches near institutes process loans of many students, so they are already well-versed with the process